 If this occurs, it’s imperative that you get your vet to the nearest ER.
 They’re not quite as prone as pitbulls or other large headed breed, but it’s a good thing to be aware of.

 German Shepherds live in a wide variety of conditions with different activity levels.
 It’s important to make sure that you match the nutrients with your dog’s activity level in order to make sure that they don’t get too thin or become obese.

-For the most part, a protein content which is higher than 20% is ideal.
+For the most part, protein content which is higher than 20% is ideal.
 You may want to go as high as 30% for working dogs and puppies, however.

 Fats should be kept relatively low, from 8-15% being ideal.
 Again, working dogs can go a bit higher but you may not want to go much higher or you’ll risk your dog becoming overweight.

-For the most part, with a Shepherd, your primary concern is going to be quality of ingredients rather than nutrient distribution.
+For the most part, with a Shepherd, your primary concern is going to be the quality of ingredients rather than nutrient distribution.

 Grain-free is always a good thing as well, ensuring that there’s less filler in the food and more quality nutrients for the dog in question.

 German Shepherds will usually do fine on about 30 calories per kilogram of body weight.
 Those dogs which are working may require up to twice that, and puppies will also do better to be put on a higher calorie diet while senior German Shepherds may require 30% lower or so.